Nyveruus/Nyveruus/README.md

 Overall, I gravitate towards low-level programming because there are generally no abstractions to hide behind, and I find the elegance and precision of statically typed languages like C to be compelling.
 Broadly speaking, I'm learning about systems programming, socket programming, and Linux internals, with an eye towards system administration.
 My favourite languages are C and Bash.

-Most of my time goes into projects, books, and man pages (lots of man pages...)
+Most of my time goes into learning projects, books, and man pages (lots of man pages...)

 **Languages:** C, Bash, Python, Javascript, HTML/CSS
 **Learning:** x86-64 ASM, Go